sindresorhus/type-fest/readme.md

 - [`UnwrapPartial`](source/unwrap-partial.d.ts) - Revert the `Partial` modifier on an object type.
 - [`ReadonlyDeep`](source/readonly-deep.d.ts) - Create a deeply immutable version of another type.
 - [`LiteralUnion`](source/literal-union.d.ts) - Create a union type by combining primitive types and literal types without sacrificing auto-completion in IDEs for the literal type part of the union.
-- [`Tagged`](source/tagged.d.ts) - Attach a "tag" to an arbitrary type.
-This allows you to create distinct types, that aren't assignable to one another, for distinct concepts in your program that should not be interchangeable, even if their runtime values have the same type.
-(See examples.)
+- [`Tagged`](source/tagged.d.ts) - Create a [tagged type](https://medium.com/@KevinBGreene/surviving-the-typescript-ecosystem-branding-and-type-tagging-6cf6e516523d) that can support [multiple tags](https://github.com/sindresorhus/type-fest/issues/665) and [per-tag metadata](https://medium.com/@ethanresnick/advanced-typescript-tagged-types-improved-with-type-level-metadata-5072fc125fcf).
-- [`UnwrapTagged`](source/tagged.d.ts) - Revert a tagged type back to its original type by removing all tags.
+- [`UnwrapTagged`](source/tagged.d.ts) - Get the untagged portion of a tagged type created with `Tagged`.
 - [`InvariantOf`](source/invariant-of.d.ts) - Create an [invariant type](https://basarat.gitbook.io/typescript/type-system/type-compatibility#footnote-invariance), which is a type that does not accept supertypes and subtypes.
-- [`SetOptional`](source/set-optional.d.ts) - Create a type that makes the given keys optional.
-The remaining keys are kept as is.
-The sister of the `SetRequired` type.
+- [`SetOptional`](source/set-optional.d.ts) - Create a type that makes the given keys optional, while keeping the remaining keys as is.
-- [`SetReadonly`](source/set-readonly.d.ts) - Create a type that makes the given keys readonly.
-The remaining keys are kept as is.
+- [`SetReadonly`](source/set-readonly.d.ts) - Create a type that makes the given keys readonly, while keeping the remaining keys as is.
-- [`SetRequired`](source/set-required.d.ts) - Create a type that makes the given keys required.
-The remaining keys are kept as is.
-The sister of the `SetOptional` type.
+- [`SetRequired`](source/set-required.d.ts) - Create a type that makes the given keys required, while keeping the remaining keys as is.
-- [`SetRequiredDeep`](source/set-required-deep.d.ts) - Create a type that makes the given keys required.
-You can specify deeply nested key paths.
-The remaining keys are kept as is.
+- [`SetRequiredDeep`](source/set-required-deep.d.ts) - Create a type that makes the given keys required, with support for deeply nested key paths, while keeping the remaining keys as is.
-- [`SetNonNullable`](source/set-non-nullable.d.ts) - Create a type that makes the given keys non-nullable, where the remaining keys are kept as is.
+- [`SetNonNullable`](source/set-non-nullable.d.ts) - Create a type that makes the given keys non-nullable, while keeping the remaining keys as is.
 - [`SetNonNullableDeep`](source/set-non-nullable-deep.d.ts) - Create a type that makes the specified keys non-nullable (removes `null` and `undefined`), supports deeply nested key paths, and leaves all other keys unchanged.
 - [`ValueOf`](source/value-of.d.ts) - Create a union of the given object's values, and optionally specify which keys to get the values from.
-- [`ConditionalKeys`](source/conditional-keys.d.ts) - Extract keys from a shape where values extend the given `Condition` type.
+- [`ConditionalKeys`](source/conditional-keys.d.ts) - Extract the keys from a type where the value type of the key extends the given `Condition`.
 - [`ConditionalPick`](source/conditional-pick.d.ts) - Pick keys from the shape that matches the given `Condition`.
 - [`ConditionalPickDeep`](source/conditional-pick-deep.d.ts) - Pick keys recursively from the shape that matches the given condition.
-- [`ConditionalExcept`](source/conditional-except.d.ts) - Like `Omit` except it removes properties from a shape where the values extend the given `Condition` type.
+- [`ConditionalExcept`](source/conditional-except.d.ts) - Exclude keys from a shape that matches the given `Condition`.
 - [`UnionToIntersection`](source/union-to-intersection.d.ts) - Convert a union type to an intersection type.
 - [`LiteralToPrimitive`](source/literal-to-primitive.d.ts) - Given a [literal type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) return the [primitive type](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) it belongs to, or `never` if it's not a primitive.
 - [`LiteralToPrimitiveDeep`](source/literal-to-primitive-deep.d.ts) - Like `LiteralToPrimitive` except it converts literal types inside an object or array deeply.